superadi04/CompetitiveProgramming/CodeForces/README.md

 # CodeForces
  This folder contains solutions from CodeForces' problemset.

- Solutions are named by the name of the problem followed by the problem #
+ Solutions are named by the name of the problem followed by the problem number